aptabase/aptabase-kotlin/README.md

 # Kotlin SDK for Aptabase

-Instrument your apps with Aptabase, an Open Source, Privacy-First and Simple Analytics for Mobile, Desktop and Web Apps.
+Instrument your apps with Aptabase, an Open Source, Privacy-First and, Simple Analytics for Mobile, Desktop and, Web Apps.

 ## Install